 Database Field Name ESN_L

 Data Type TEXT Inclusion Conditional

 Width 5 Domain Characters from 000 to 99999

-Examples 35, 810, 7115 35, 810, 7115
+Examples 35, 810, 7115

+Description A 3-5 character alphanumeric string that represents the Emergency Service Zone

-Description (ESZ) on the left side of the re oad segment re presents the Emergency Service Zone elative to the FROM Node.
-ESZ is used for t used in a full NG9-1-1 implementation.
+(ESZ) on the left side of the road segment relative to the FROM Node.
+ESZ is used for

+10-digit routing in Legacy Sys tems and is not t used in a full NG9-1-1 implementation.